pedrocol/basal_mom5-collaborative-project/Figure_outline.md

 ### NOTE: Each figure to have its own notebook.

+Most of these will show control, basal-gade and iceberg (not basal-no-gade)

 Fig 1 - Model setup / schematic.
 Pedro/Matt

 Fig 2 - Iceberg flux map.
 Basal melt max depth vs longitude.
 Basal/iceberg split vs longitude.
 Pedro/Matt